 Unlike some other cheaper laptops, the touchpad on the Swift 3 is actually nice to use, offering smooth scrolling and mouse movements, which is important due to the lack of touchscreen.
 The port selection is good, too, boasting an HDMI, three USB-A, one USB-C, and more.
 All in all, this is a good budget pick.

-Buying advice: how to choose the best laptop under $500 for you
+How to buy the best laptop under $500 for you

 Buying a new laptop can be a daunting task – even more so when you're trying to shop under a specific price limit, as we are here.
 A lower price range often means less powerful components, but it doesn't mean you have to settle for a cheap, throwaway product.